Speaking more than one language is a valuable asset in more ways than one.

 You should not charge the same price for Business Portuguese lessons as you would charge a student preparing for a language exam.

 Furthermore, the duration of lessons would be different: a four-year-old would not have the same attention span as an adult, and adults learning Portuguese conversation may not wholly benefit from a full hour of language instruction like a student preparing for an exam would.

 One more consideration: how many students will you teach at one time?

 Some language teachers offer discounted rates to small groups – no more than 8 learners, while others offer discounts on their overall price for learners who pay for a block of language classes upfront.

 Let’s paint the scenario of giving Business Portuguese classes.

 You have approached several international companies with the idea of providing language lessons to their staff, onsite.

 The HR or training manager really likes your idea and awards you a 10-week contract to teach select employees all about Brazil’s language and culture.

 They will provide a room for you to conduct your lessons in, equipped with all of the necessary accoutrements: overhead projector, computer, dry-erase board…

-All you need to bring are textbooks, worksheets, other learning materials such as Powerpoint presentations and maybe some flashcards and other media.
+All you need to bring are textbooks, worksheets, other resources and learning materials such as Powerpoint presentations and maybe some flashcards and other media.